A week or so ago I came across a curious one-hit wonder name from 1927: Seroba.

 So I started doing some research, and you know what kept coming up in the search results?
 A bunch of news items about Mary Lou Bartley.

 Who’s Mary Lou Bartley?
-If you’ve been reading NBN for a while, you might remember her from that post about radio-crowdsourced baby names.
+If you’ve been reading this blog for a while, you might remember her from that post about radio-crowdsourced baby names.

 Mary Lou was born in Kentucky in early 1927.
 Her parents had asked a radio station to help them name their baby.
 The station aired the request, and the result was hundreds of baby name suggestions from across the nation.
 This is the earliest (complete) example of baby name crowdsourcing that I know of.